 8.7.
 Health and safety commission officers should train all operatives engaged in the installation on manual handling and should follow the main contractor working at height safety procedures.

 8.8.
-Ensure that all tools and equipment are thoroughly inspected every three months before they are used to ensure they are in proper working conditions. power tools must be 110 V with industrial socket and double insulated cables.
+Ensure that all tools and equipment are thoroughly inspected every three months before they are used to ensure they are in proper working conditions. power tools must be 110 V with an industrial socket and double insulated cables.
 Colour coding should be maintained as are specified.